 Tips on Choosing the Best Computerized Telescope

 Except for the Celestron NexStar Evolution telescopes, almost every computerized telescope requires a portable power supply, either a 12-volt lead-acid rechargeable DC battery or lithium-ion rechargeable batteries.
 Either adds cost to your scope and has to be hauled around.
-Some telescopes can use AA batteries as backup, but will quickly guzzle them within a few observing sessions and continually replenishing them is expensive.
-So always budget at least $50 for a power supply.
+Some telescopes can use AA batteries as backups, but they will quickly guzzle them within a few observing sessions, and continually replenishing them is expensive.
+So, always budget at least $50 for a power supply.

 - You Get What You Pay For

-Cheaper computerized telescopes have weaker tripods, plastic or imprecise gears, and tend to consume more power.
+Cheaper computerized telescopes have weaker tripods and plastic or imprecise gears, and tend to consume more power.
 They’re also typically smaller and include lower-quality or fewer accessories.

-More aperture means more light-collecting area which allows you to see fainter objects more easily.
-Light-gathering ability goes up with the square of the aperture, so an 8” telescope gathers 4 times as much light as a 4” telescope.
+More aperture means more light-collecting area, which allows you to see fainter objects more easily.
+Light-gathering ability goes up with the square of the aperture, so an 8” telescope gathers four times as much light as a 4” telescope.